WhatsApp Messages Not Delivered: Why Broadcast and Bulk Sends Fail and How to Fix It in 2026

 How do I fix a low WhatsApp quality rating?

 Improve relevance and slow down.
 WhatsApp lowers your quality rating when too many recipients block you or mark messages as unwanted, and a low rating shrinks your messaging limits, which causes more failures.
 Send only to people who opted in, segment so each message is genuinely useful, cut your frequency, and avoid promotional wording inside transactional templates.
-Quality recovers over time as your block and report rates fall.
+Quality recovers on a seven day clock, because Meta only scores the trailing seven days of feedback, so nothing from last month is still counted against you.
+That only helps if you stop generating fresh blocks, which is why pausing the campaign matters more than rewriting it.
+Our guide to WhatsApp quality rating explains how the score is built, where to read the block reasons behind it, and what green, yellow and red actually change.
 Building a clean, consented list in the first place is the most reliable prevention, and our guide to building a WhatsApp opt-in list covers the compliant ways to do it.

 How can I improve my WhatsApp delivery rate?

 Clean your list, warm up new numbers, respect the 24-hour window with approved templates, send less often to more relevant segments, and use a platform that auto-retries frequency-capped messages in the next window.
-Teams that switched from schedule-based blasts to trigger-based individual messages have seen delivery climb from around 50 percent back to 80 to 85 percent.
-The pattern is consistent: relevance and timing beat volume every time.
+Teams that move from schedule-based blasts to trigger-based individual messages consistently see delivery improve, because a message sent when a customer just did something is both expected and usually inside the service window.
+Relevance and timing beat volume every time.
 A few habits keep delivery high:

 - Scrub invalid numbers before every campaign so you are not burning your tier on dead contacts.